-The MBPH program is an intercampus program that includes faculty from all over USC who not only have active biophysical research programs and serve as mentors, but also contribute to courses offered by the program.
+The MBPH program is an inter-campus program that includes faculty from all over USC who not only have active biophysical research programs and serve as mentors, but also contribute to courses offered by the program.
 In addition, a monthly biophysics seminar series with presentations from USC and outside faculty will expose the students to current biophysical research.
-The MBPH program will teach a comprehensive overview about all aspects of biophysics including hands-on training in many biophysical methods.
+As the result, the MBPH program will teach a comprehensive overview about all aspects of biophysics including hands-on training in many biophysical methods.
 Consequently, students will obtain practical and theoretical knowledge as well as the necessary overview to be able to complete a successful thesis.

 MBPH Program Requirements

 Degree Unit Requirement: 60 units

 PIBBS Requirement: Completion of PIBBS required core curriculum (29 units)